The BEST Swiss Steak Recipe (Tender and Easy)

 Homemade rustic bread is a great way to soak up the delicious sauce.
 You can also add a side of steamed vegetables or a crisp salad for a complete meal.

 Swiss steak is a hearty and flavorful dish that pairs beautifully with a glass of robust red wine.
 Try pairing it with Cabernet Sauvignon, Merlot or Syrah for a delicious combination.
-For beer drinkers, an amber ale or brown ale are great options to bring out the rich flavors of the beef.

-How to store leftover Swiss steak
+How to Store Leftover Swiss Steak

 Leftover Swiss steak can be stored in an airtight container in the refrigerator for up to four days.
 To reheat, place the steaks on a baking sheet and bake at 350°F for about 15 minutes or until heated through.